 The Northern Mine Remediation program is working with its Yukon Mine Consortium partners and the University of Saskatchewan to address research issues relevant to the industry.
 Mine revegetation is one of these topics and will be explored in this master’s project.

-This project involves a field experiment at Minto Mine that uses Selkirk First Nation's reclamation objectives identified in Minto's Reclamation and Closure Plan as the basis for selecting target species.
-Six shelter treatments are designed to examine both physical and biological effects of shelter on target species establishment and early growth: snow fencing and rocks as inert physical shelter and alder, soapberry and mountain avens as living biological shelters.
+This project involves a field experiment at Minto Mine that uses Selkirk First Nation's reclamation objectives identified in Minto's Reclamation and Closure Plan as the basis for selecting target plant species.
+Five shelter treatments are designed to examine both physical and biological effects of shelter on target species establishment and early growth: snow fencing and rocks as inert physical shelter and alder, and mountain avens as living biological shelters.

 The project was established in the spring of 2020 and will continue for the next four years.
-The knowledge produced will support quartz mining reclamation and closure planning in Yukon and provide insights for businesses and entrepreneurs interested in the revegetation industry.
+The knowledge produced will support quartz mining reclamation and closure planning in the Yukon and provide insights for businesses and entrepreneurs interested in the revegetation industry.

 Dr. Guillaume Nielsen, NSERC Industrial Research Chair in Northern Mine Remediation, YukonU Research Centre

 Ben Budzey, Master’s Student, Northern Mine Remediation, University of Saskatchewan in partnership with Yukon University